FRRouting/frr/doc/user/routemap.rst

    Subtract the BGP local preference from an existing `local_pref`.

-.. clicmd:: [no] set distance DISTANCE
+.. clicmd:: set distance DISTANCE

    Set the Administrative distance to DISTANCE to use for the route.
    This is only locally significant and will not be dispersed to peers.